akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

    - Agreement model: choose the only option available `Lending agreement with capital stack`
 7. Hit `Create Agreement` button
 8. Confirm the transaction via MetaMask pop up
-9. If you get a transaction ID in a status block located on the right of the screen than the transaction was successful
+9. The transaction is successful if you get a transaction ID in a status block located on the right of the screen

 ![Agreement Creation](img/Agreement-creation.png)